msyk/FMDataAPI/README.md

 - 2018-05-27: [Ver.9] composer.json is added, and can install "inter-mediator/fmdataapi".
    FMDataAPITrial directory is deleted because it's already discontinued api.
    Add the "samples" directory and move sample files into it.
+- 2018-06-22: [Ver.10] Added the getContainerData method (Thanks to base64bits!),
+   bug fix (Thanks to phpsa!).

 # API Differences between ver.8 and 7.
 ## FMDataAPI class